systemd-firstboot, systemd-firstboot.service — Initialize basic system settings on or before the first boot-up of a system

 Prompt the user interactively for a specific basic setting.
 Note that any explicit configuration settings specified on the command line take precedence, and the user is not prompted for it.

-and root password.
+root's password, and root's shell.
 This is equivalent to specifying

 --prompt-root-shell in combination.